nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 #### **Carousel images**

 Expand this section to add the images of the entry point you are creating.
-These are the images that are displayed when the list is configured to display in carousel mode.<br> : low_brightness: These images are not mandatory and are only shown if you are configuring Carousel view mode in the list.
+These are the images that are displayed when the list is configured to display in carousel mode.<br> :low_brightness: These images are not mandatory and are only shown if you are configuring Carousel view mode in the list.
 If you do not include images, an image with the base color of the OB will be shown.

 You have the option of including two images:

-- Click **Set image**: outbox_tray: to add the image to be displayed on the default carousel.
+- Click **Set image** :outbox_tray: to add the image to be displayed on the default carousel.
-- Click **Set dark image**: outbox_tray: to add the image that will be displayed on the carrousel in night mode or *dark mode*.<br> :low_brightness: If you don't include it, the image you include for the default mode will be shown.
+- Click **Set dark image** :outbox_tray: to add the image that will be displayed on the carrousel in night mode or *dark mode*.<br> :low_brightness: If you don't include it, the image you include for the default mode will be shown.

 ![](.gitbook/assets/carousel_images.png)